 Why It Is Done

 Hemodialysis is often started after symptoms or complications of kidney failure develop.
-Symptoms or complications may include:
+These may include:

-- Signs of uremic syndrome, such as nausea, vomiting, loss of appetite, and fatigue.
+- Symptoms of uremic syndrome, such as nausea, vomiting, loss of appetite, and fatigue.

 - High levels of potassium in the blood (hyperkalemia).

 - High levels of acid in the blood (acidosis).